-“Concrete is easy to move when its wet, but once it hardens you’ll need a jackhammer.”
+“Concrete is easy to move when it’s wet; once it hardens you’ll need a jackhammer.”

-The idea is that you should make changes when you are starting out so you end up with what you really want.
-If you let things go and build your company without the final vision in mind, you often end up with something you don’t like.
-That is when the really hard part starts.
-Something that would have required a simple tweak or adjustment at the beginning is now a culture and business model that will take a lot of hard work to fix.
+The idea is that you should deal with issues in the early stages of your business so you end up with the company that matches your vision and purpose.
+Something that would require a simple tweak or adjustment at the beginning will grow as your team grows, and can become a culture and business model that will take a lot of hard work to fix.

 The best time to plant is tree is 20 years ago, the second best time is now.